jsepin/mtami/README.md

 # Multiplicity Adjustment for Multiple Imputation

+Notes:

+- Probably most relevant to show how much sample size can be saved.

 Covariance-Based Multiplicity Adjustment for Multiply Imputed Data

 Pooling Variance-Covariance matrizes for Holm-based multiplicity correction (with multcomp package).